mojolicious/mojo/README.md

 # Render template "index.html.ep" from the DATA section
 get '/' => {template => 'index'};

-# WebSocket service used by the template to extract the title from a web site
+# WebSocket service used by the template to extract the title from a website
 websocket '/title' => sub ($c) {
   $c->on(message => sub ($c, $msg) {
     my $title = $c->ua->get($msg)->res->dom->at('title')->text;